Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: Conclusions and outlook

 \section{Conclusions and outlook}

 Model order reduction spans a collection of techniques to construct a low-order model approximating the evolution of a high-order system.
 Herein, we have reviewed and compared reduction methods for nonlinear dynamical models with inputs.
 In particular, we have contrasted the different strategies both theoretically and in a case study.
-As expected, there is not universal best choice when selecting a reduction method.
+As expected, there is no universal best choice when selecting a reduction method.
 Rather, a suitable choice depends on targeted ROM properties.

-If very-low-order ROMs are needed, then intrusive nonlinear subspace methods, e.g., the MFLu approach, as well as non-intrusive nonlinear subspace methods, e.g., the KW model, have provided accurate ROMs within our case study.
+If very-low-order ROMs are needed, then intrusive nonlinear subspace methods, {\eg}, the MFLu approach, as well as non-intrusive nonlinear subspace methods, {\eg}, the KW model, have provided accurate ROMs within our case study.
 Notably, non-intrusive reduction methods combine MOR and hyperreduction in a single step, providing a ROM that is real-time capable.
-If a high ROM accuracy is needed but the degree of reduction is of secondary importance, then linear subspace methods, e.g., the POD-Galerkin method, are a good choice due to their (theoretically) arbitrary degree of accuracy and simplicity of application.
-Finally, when desiring structural preservation of a given (network or flowsheet) model comprising interconnected subsystems, then problem-specific ROMs are a straightforward choice to reduce the subunits individually by means of pre-configured ROM blocks.
+If high ROM accuracy is needed but the degree of reduction is of secondary importance, then linear subspace methods, {\eg}, the POD-Galerkin method, are a good choice due to their (theoretically) arbitrary degree of accuracy and simplicity of application.
+Finally, when desiring structural preservation of a given network or flowsheet model comprising interconnected subsystems, then {structure-preserving (especially port-Hamiltonian) ROMs or} problem-specific ROMs are a straightforward choice{.
+These approaches} reduce the subunits individually by means of pre-configured ROM blocks.

-Besides reviewing and comparing existing MOR methods, we have also proposed an extension of the manifold-Galerkin method to systems with inputs (\Cref{sec:ml-control}).
+Besides reviewing and comparing existing MOR methods, we have also proposed an extension of the manifold-Galerkin method to systems with inputs (Section \ref{sec:ml-control}).
 In particular, we stress that system inputs $\vec u(t)$ can deform the slow manifold $\set M_{\set X}$.
-Consequently, if the effect of inputs is disregarded, an accurate approximation of $\set M_{\set X}$ may necessitate a higher ROM order.
-Within the case study, we validated this extension and found that our approach outperforms the state-of-the-art manifold-Galerkin method in cases of very strong reduction both in terms of the projection accuracy and the ROM prediction accuracy.
+Consequently, if the effect of inputs is disregarded, an accurate approximation of $\set M_{\set X}$ may necessitate a high ROM order.

+Within the case study, we validated {the proposed manifold-Galerkin extension for systems with inputs.
+In cases of very strong reduction, we} found that our approach outperforms the {standard} method both in terms of the projection accuracy and the ROM prediction accuracy.
 As expected, our extended approach and the established approach performed similarly at higher orders.